 Although not considered a big game fishing water body, the Red Sea is "active" almost year round, making it one of the most interesting fishing destinations on earth; especially if compared to other, more "seasonal" destinations.
 Probably relative calmness, diversity of species, rich bottom structures, and the warm climate contribute to this.

 On this website we tried to put together some information that give you, in a nutshell, a briefing about saltwater fishing in Egypt; particularly in the Red Sea and the Gulf of Suez.
-The gives briefings on what you get for your trip, what you need to have on your own when participating in a trip, trip schedules, and how to contact us.
-It also lists information on some popular fishing reels such as Shimano and Daiwa and popular GPSs such as Garmin and Magellan.
+This includes briefings on what you get for your trip, what you need to have on your own when participating in a trip, and how to contact us, and a list of fishing tackle shops.